Ceasar/Encyclopedia/src/adler_1966.rst

     A book concerned with `knowledge`, `pure science`, or `knowing that`.

 ..
 123
+.. _understand:
+.. _understands:
 .. _understanding:

 Understanding
+    To understand is to learn not only facts but their significance; to know that something is the case and to know why it is the case; to be able to explain something.

-    To grasp what is being offered as knowledge
+    To understand is to grasp what is being offered as knowledge

     To understand some thing, one must approach it: